This year has, luckily for us, been relatively boring. Neither has fallen ill, lost a job, or been turned (back) into a toad.

 I’ve snapped some portraits.
 I’m not sure how far this will go: such photographs require social skills to get right, and I’m fundamentally antisocial.
 My people reading skills are, at best, shallow.
 I feel I should try to bring in some abstract sensibility, but that might prove difficult given many subjects’ self–image.
 It’s a challenge!

 We did the holiday thang, a trip to visit my in–laws in China.
 Although the food was interesting, it didn’t appeal to my palette, so I lost weight—I consider that a good thing.
-We spent a few days in the mountains in northern Beijing, visiting the Tanzhe temple, and being eaten by mosquitoes.
+We spent a few days in the mountains in northern Beijing, visiting the Tanzhe temple, and being eaten by mosquitos.
 Disappointingly, my intention to start learning Mandarin was scuppered by misplanning.

 Blighty’s insanity is committed.
 I do not like being divorced by my own countrymen, but the nasty cut their nervous breakdown gave my identity has scarred over.
 I no longer bleed.
 I’ll never forgive them, though.